 Congressman Connolly believes health care should be a right for all Americans.
 He is committed to expanding access and improving the quality of care for all his constituents.
 In order to advance this critical priority, Congressman Connolly will fight to defend the Federal Employee Health Benefits program (FEHBP), protect the Affordable Care Act (ACA), and guard against misguided efforts to weaken, privatize, or overhaul our nation's most successful health care programs in history, Medicare and Medicaid.

 He strongly opposes partisan efforts to repeal the ACA.
-As a result of this legislation, since 2010, Virginia's uninsured rate decreased by 31 percent, providing 327,000 Virginians access to health care coverage they would otherwise have been unable to obtain or afford.
+As a result of this landmark legislation, Virginia's uninsured rate has decreased by 31 percent since 2010, providing 327,000 Virginians access to health care coverage they would otherwise have been unable to obtain or afford.
 In addition to expanding coverage, the ACA protects nearly 3 million Virginians who, prior to the ACA's elimination of punitive annual and lifetime limits, lived under the threat of having their inadequate health insurance cut off if they got too sick.
 Insurance companies can no longer indiscriminately deny an individual coverage due to a pre-existing condition, and thanks to reforms that allow children to stay on their parent's health plan until the age of 26, nearly 59,000 young adults have health care coverage.
 The ACA also mandates coverage of many important services including mental health screenings, and free preventive care coverage, such as flu shots, cancer screenings, contraception, and mammograms.

 Since coming to Congress, he has championed greater investment in scientific and biomedical research that will lead to new breakthroughs in medicine and treatments.
 Each year, he has advocated for robust funding for the National Institutes of Health (NIH) and helped pass the 21st Century Cures Act, which would help unleash research and development.